gursevak/gv-downloader/README.md

 # GV Downloader

-Quickly download large amounts of katha and keertan from GurmatVeechaar.com and other websites with one click
+Quickly download large amounts of katha and keertan from GurmatVeechaar.com and other websites with one click.

 ## Supported Websites